CoinFabrik/web3-grant/detectors/README.md

 - `check_expr`

-In particular, we used this function to check for every expression in the analyzed code, and to determine whether it uses the panic! macro.
+In particular, we used this function to check for every expression in the analyzed code, and to determine whether it uses the `panic!` macro.

 #### Caveats

-While this linter detects explicit calls to panic!, there are some ways to raise a panic such as unwrap() or expect().
+While this linter detects explicit calls to `panic!`, there are some ways to raise a panic such as `unwrap()` or `expect()`.

 ### Semgrep